fjruizruano/whatGene/README.md

 $ sequence_ref_alt.py FastaFile ref_alt3.txt
 ```

-You can also use "ref_alt2.txt" file, if you do not apply filters for SNPs selection.
+You can also use the "ref_alt2.txt" file, if you do not apply filters for SNPs selection.

 ## Protocol 3.
 Phylogenies